CincyTech/cincy-tech-slack-coc/README.md

 * Ryan Dlugosz - @ryandlugosz
 * Becky Blank - @beckyblank

-*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*
+*The role of the moderators is to be an unbiased mediator, they will not delete anything written in the Slack unless it is required as a result of a discussed dispute.*

 ### Moderator Commitment to Privacy
 Moderators will not attempt to access any private communication within `Cincy Tech Slack` by using their privileged account status, unless they are required to do so by law.